steelbrain/command/README.md

-sb-cli
+sb-command
 =========

-sb-cli is the CLI parser you'll ever need.
+sb-command is the CLI parser you'll ever need.

 ## Documentation